algorand/go-algorand/data/transactions/logic/README.md

    associated account of a contract that was created earlier in the group is _available_.

+ * Since v7, the account associated with any contract present in the `txn.ForeignApplications` field is _available_.

 ## Constants

 Constants can be pushed onto the stack in two different ways: